-The Penrith geological series map at a scale of 1:100,000 shows the site is underlain by Triassic Age Bringelly Shale belonging to the Wianamatta Group.
-Materials within this formation typically comprise shale, claystone and laminite.
+The Sydney geological series map at a scale of 1:100,000 shows the site is underlain by Triassic Age Ashfield Shale of Wianamatta Group.
+Materials within this formation typically comprise black to dark grey shale and laminite.

-At the time of the fieldwork, the site had existing dwellings with vegetation comprising grass, shrubs, and trees.
-The ground surface falls approximately 2 degrees to the north-east.
+At the time of the fieldwork, the site had existing dwellings with vegetation comprising grasses, shrubs, and trees.
+The ground surface falls approximately 4.0 metres to the west.

-The site is bound by Pank Parade to the north and residential dwellings in the adjoining properties.
+The site is bound by Hardwicke Street to the north, and residential dwellings in the adjoining properties.